IraAngeles-IBM/istio101/workshop/exercise-5/README.md

     ibmcloud ks nlb-dnss --cluster $MYCLUSTER
     ```

-   If you haven't used this feature before, you will get an empty list.

-1. Obtain the Istio ingress gateway's external IP.
-Get the EXTERNAL-IP of the istio-ingressgateway service via output below:

-    ```shell
-    kubectl get service istio-ingressgateway -n istio-system
-    ```
+   You may see a single entry that was created initially with the cluster.
+You will want a new NLB host specifically for the istio ingress gateway

 1. Create the NLB host with the Istio ingress gateway's public IP address:

     ```shell
-    ibmcloud ks nlb-dns-create --cluster $MYCLUSTER --ip $INGRESS_IP
+    ibmcloud ks nlb-dns create classic --cluster $MYCLUSTER --ip $INGRESS_IP
     ```

-1. List the NLB host names for your cluster:
+1. Verify the NLB host names for your cluster, this should now include the newly added host:

     ```shell
     ibmcloud ks nlb-dnss --cluster $MYCLUSTER